amy-kurtzman/elife-api-documentation/content/v1/fluidinfo.markdown

 ## About fluidinfo

 Fluidinfo is a object based data store, backed onto AWS services.
-One creates universally writibale objects into the fluidinfo object store.
+One creates universally writeable objects into the fluidinfo object store.
 Once created these objects can be tagged by anyone.
 Permissions lie at the tagging level, not the object level.
-This opens some interesting possabilities around the creation of a read and write web.
+This opens some interesting possibilities around the creation of a read and write web.

 Fluidinfo have created a large number of resources to help get started.